Below are the options available to you for Atlanta traffic tickets as well as our recommended best choice for your Atlanta traffic citation:

 Complete a GA Court-Approved Defensive Driving Course

 Taking a GA court approved defensive driving course is the fastest and most reliable way to handle your Atlanta traffic ticket.
 You will avoid points from appearing on your driving record and keep your insurance rates from going up.

 You will still be required to pay the whole ticket fine.
 When paying the fine, you will be given the option to take an Atlanta defensive driving course.
-We offer GA Defensive Driving Online.
-This is a simple option that can be done 24/7 from your computer without having to leave your home.
+You will need to find a GA DDS approved defensive driving course.

 To pay your ticket/request to attend defensive driving or to request an extension, you may do so in the following ways: